Health Conditions Related to Genetic Changes

 More About This Health ConditionOther Disorders

-Variants in the NSDHL gene can cause CK syndrome, a condition characterized by intellectual disabilities and behavior problems in people with one X chromosome (typical of males).
+Variants in the NSDHL gene can cause CK syndrome, a condition characterized by intellectual disabilities and behavior problems in males.
 Additional symptoms may include seizures, a small head size (microcephaly), and brain abnormalities.
-People with two X chromosomes (typical of females) who have a variant that causes CK syndrome are typically unaffected; however, some may experience mild behavior problems such as irritability or aggression.
+Females who have a variant that causes CK syndrome are typically unaffected; however, some may experience mild behavior problems such as irritability or aggression.
 CK syndrome is very rare; fewer than 30 people with this condition have been reported in the medical literature.

 Other Names for This Gene